-Finance costs were \$3.9 million compared to \$1.8 million in the prior year, 119.6% increase due to higher weighted average debt outstanding (average outstanding senior debt of \$209.1 million for the three months ending June 30, 2019 versus \$136.6 million for the comparable period in 2018) and due to additional interest and the amortization of financing fees relating to the convertible debentures issued in the period.
+Finance costs were \$5.8 million compared to \$1.5 million in the prior year, a 289.5% increase due to higher weighted average debt outstanding (average outstanding senior debt of \$257.1 million for the three months ending September 30, 2019 versus \$100.6 million for the comparable period in 2018) and higher interest rates.
+The Corporation also incurred interest expense and the amortization of financing fees relating to a convertible debenture issued in the second quarter of 2019.